Does Local News Stay Local?: Online Content Shifts in Sinclair-Acquired Stations: Discussion

 \paragraph{Implications for viewers}

 In addition to framing and agenda setting, a third tenet of media's distribution of power and influence over public opinion is \textit{priming}: the effects agenda-setting and framing have on the audience \citep{entman2007framing}.
-While our study does not measure priming effects, previous work has connected the influence of Sinclair to material changes in partisan voting and to changed opinions of politicians\cite{miho2018,levendusky2022local}.
+While our study does not measure priming effects, previous work has connected the influence of Sinclair to material changes in partisan voting and to changed opinions of politicians \cite{miho2018,levendusky2022local}.
 The evidence that we uncover of shifts in digital content after purchase by Sinclair offers insight into the possible mechanisms leading to public opinion changes associated with Sinclair ownership.
-Based on these results, we recommend devoting effort to raising awareness of changes in ownership of local media stations and of the effects that residents may see if Sinclair acquires local stations.
-We also recommend funding and supporting independent local news stations to maintain diversity in the topics covered by news stations.
-On a policy level, legislation has previously been introduced to incentivize local newspapers\footnote{See H.R 3940, the ``Local Journalism Sustainability Act''}; drafting similar legislation for broadcast media and digital content would relieve some financial pressure on independent stations to sell to media conglomerates or go out of business.

 Our establishment of YouTube videos as a data source for analyzing content shifts also offers opportunities to studying priming.
 In future work, comments on YouTube videos could offer a way to directly examine viewers responses to specific content.
 This data could also be crossed with other social media sources, such as what links are shared on other platforms.